coq/coq/doc/sphinx/addendum/implicit-coercions.rst

   function with type :g:`forall (x₁:T₁)..(xₙ:Tₙ)(y:C x₁..xₙ),D t₁..tₘ`,
   and we declare it as an identity coercion between ``C`` and ``D``.

-  .. exn:: @class must be a transparent constant
+  .. exn:: @class must be a transparent constant.

   .. cmdv:: Local Identity Coercion @ident : @ident >-> @ident.